Skip to main content

 icon next to its name (on the left) in the list of secrets, and the corresponding error event is displayed on the Health Monitoring page.
 In this case, subsequent password changes will no longer occur.

-6. On the Security tab, security can be enhanced by enabling the Password Checkout functionality, so that only one user will be able to use the secret at any given time, along with several other options for this functionality, as follows:
+6. On the Security tab, user activity recording when the secret is being used can be enabled, and security can be enhanced by enabling the Password Checkout functionality so that only one user will be able to use the secret at any given time, along with several other options for the Password Checkout functionality, as follows:

 Requires check out: Select this checkbox to enable the Password Checkout functionality, so that only one user can check out the secret's password (i.e. can connect to the account that the secret connects to) at any given time.